Italy Digital Nomad Visa Guide (2024)

 Type #2: Self-employment visa

-The self-employment visa is a great alternative for people looking to live and work in Italy freelance or start a business.
+The self-employment visa is a great alternative for people looking to live and work in Italy — either by freelancing or starting a business.

-This visa is regulated by the annual entry quotas established by the law known as the “Decreto Flussi” (Flow Decree), which allows a set number of work permits to applicants whose work activities fall under the criteria set for the self-employment visa.
+This visa is regulated by the annual entry quotas established by the law known as the “Decreto Flussi” (Flow Decree), which allows a set number of work permits to be issued to applicants whose work activities fall under the criteria set for the self-employment visa.

 General documentation for the self-employment visa